 Update: NO MEMBERSHIP DUES IN 2021!
 Due to the COVID-19 pandemic and ongoing economic hardship, membership in Coast Women in Business for all of 2021 will be FREE.

 Note: We welcome all—all races, all genders, all countries of origin, all sexual orientations, all ethnicities, all income levels.

 Your first meeting is always free, and we offer a limited number of need-based memberships—please inquire.
 We’re sponsored by the West Business Development Center.
 We look forward to seeing you at the meeting!

 - April: Thursday, April 8 – topic: Marketing Your Business with Video – presenter: Baqi Kopelman

-- May: Thursday, May 13 – topic: Become a Whiz at Social Media – presenter: Jen Lewis
+- May: Thursday, May 13 – topic: Social Media Marketing: Engaging with Your Audience – presenter: Jen Lewis